 Potential buyers can also put some work in reviewing online car forums to explore any issues current owners are facing.
 While most reviews need to be taken with a grain of salt, this is where buyers can research for common trends that might not be disclosed by dealers or private sellers.

 These days, it’s easier than ever to understand a car’s past by procuring a vehicle history report from a company such as Carfax.com or Autocheck.com.
-This way, you can get as much as the story as possible, even if it’s not 100% complete (outlined below.)
+This way, you can get as much of the story as possible, even if it’s not 100% complete.